 The armature shaft is supported by an annular ball bearing in the drive end frame and a bronze bushing in the commutator end frame.
 The bearing and the bushing are provided with hinge cap oil cups for periodic application of a few drops of light engine oil.

-The two brushes are mounted on a brush plate attached to the commutator end frame and are held in contact with the commutator by spring loaded brush arms.
-One brush is grounded to the frame while the other brush is insulated from the frame and connected to the field coils and the armature terminal post ("A") on the field frame.
-The two field coils are held in place by two pole shoes which are attached to the field frame by large screws.
+The two brushes are mounted in individual brush holders attached to the field frame and are held in contact with the commutator by spring loaded brush arms.
+One brush holder is grounded to the frame by the attaching rivet.
+The opposite brush holder is attached to the frame by a rivet and the "A" terminal screw but is completely insulated from the frame.
+The brush in this holder is connected to the field coils and to the "A" terminal screw.
+See figure 10-16.
+Each field coil is held in place by a pole shoe attached to the frame by a large screw, and the coil is separated from its pole shoe by heavy insulation.
 See figure 10-11.